sarsamurmu/reboost/README.md

 ##### `resolve.extensions`
 Type: `string[]`

-Extensions to be used for resolving files.
+Extensions to use for resolving files.
 Defaults to `['.mjs', '.js', '.json']`.
 So that you can write
 ```js
 import mod from './mod';